tuethu/IBM-Data-Science-Course/Course 7_Data Analysis with Python/Module 4_Model Development/Readme.md

 ### Residual plot:
-A residual plot is a graph that shows the residuals (e) (The difference between the observed value (y) and the predicted value (Yhat)) on the vertical y-axis and the independent variable on the horizontal x-axis. is called the residual .
-When we look at a regression plot, the residual is the distance from the data point to the fitted regression line.
+A residual plot is a graph that shows the residuals (e) (The difference between the observed value (y) and the predicted value (Yhat)) on the vertical y-axis and the independent variable on the horizontal x-axis.

-- When using residual plots for model evaluation, residuals should ideally have zero mean, appear evenly distributed around the x-axis, and have consistent variance.
+- When using residual plots for model evaluation, residuals should ideally have **zero mean**, appear **evenly distributed** around the x-axis, and have consistent variance.
 Why is that?
 Randomly spread out residuals means that the variance is constant, and thus the linear model is a good fit for this data.

 ![Residual plot](https://github.com/tuethu/IBM-Data-Science-Course/blob/main/Course%207_Data%20Analysis%20with%20Python/Module%204_Model%20Development/Residual%20plot.png)